Skip to content

 One of the film locations in Italy for the movie Under the Tuscan Sun.

-The villa where Diane’s character stays is a 10 bedroom, 10 bath villa Laura.
-It has now been refurbished and is available for rent and can accommodate up to 20 people.
+Diane’s character, Laura, lives in a 10-bedroom, 10-bath villa that has now been refurbished and is available for rent.
+It can accommodate up to 20 people.

-The scene at the Fountain was actually shot at Piazza Signorelli, but sadly the fountain was only put in place for the movie.
+The scene at the Fountain was shot at Piazza Signorelli, but sadly, the fountain was only installed for the movie.

-The movie also gives us some lush shots of the Amalfi coast through the scenes that take place in Positano, like when Diane Lane is hit by a wave at the pier.
+The movie also gives us some lush shots of the Amalfi coast through the scenes in Positano, like when a wave hits Diane Lane at the pier.

 On her way to surprise Marcello, she is driven through the picturesque narrow streets of Positano on a motorbike as the wind flutters through her hair.
-We catch a glimpse of the beautiful village and its pastel-painted cliff-side houses with stunning views of the sea.
+We glimpse the beautiful village and its pastel-painted cliff-side houses with stunning sea views.

 Angels and Demons: Illuminati in Italian Film

-One of Tom Hanks’s most acclaimed films, based on the Dan Brown novel, Angels and Demons takes you on a journey as Robert, a symbologist, tries to stop a secret society from destroying the Vatican City.
-Naturally, the film was shot in several locations around Italy, especially the Vatican City, like Saint Peter’s Basilica.
+One of Tom Hanks’s most acclaimed films, based on the Dan Brown novel Angels and Demons, takes you on a journey as Robert, a symbologist, tries to stop a secret society from destroying the Vatican City.
+The film was shot in several locations around Italy, especially the Vatican City, like Saint Peter’s Basilica.
 Also, Castel Sant’ Angelo and Passetto appear in the movie as a secret Illuminati spot used toward the end of the film.

-Although much of the action takes place in the Sistine Chapel and St. Peter’s Basilica and Square, the scenes were actually shot inside a studio and the background was added on using CGI.
-Some of the external shots were filmed at the Royal Palace of Caserta as well.
+Although much of the action takes place in the Sistine Chapel and St. Peter’s Basilica and Square, the scenes were shot inside a studio, and the background was added using CGI.
+Some external shots were also filmed at the Royal Palace of Caserta.

-Another one of Rome’s landmarks that are featured in the film is the Pantheon that is used as the first stop on the quest to find the four missing cardinals and the canister of anti-matter.
-However, the scenes that take place inside the Pantheon are all done using CGI.
+Another feature of Rome’s landmarks in the film is the Pantheon, which is used as the first stop on the quest to find the four missing cardinals and the canister of anti-matter.
+However, the scenes inside the Pantheon are all done using CGI.

 tom-hanks-angels-and-demons-film-locations-italy